maawoo/Project_MAPM/README.md

 (e.g. in case of noise pollution) or positively (e.g. in case of proximity to nature).

-In the **Use Cases** tab, different scenarios have been pre-calculated based on different parameters.
+In the **Use Cases** tab, different scenarios have been precalculated based on different parameters.
 In a later update, we want to give the user more freedom to explore the data and visualize his/her own preferences on the map.